-Particulate matter (PM) is the general term used for a mixture of solid particles or liquid droplets found in the air.
-EPA characterizes PM into two size fractions: PM10 – coarse particulate 10 microns and smaller and PM2.5 – fine particulate 2.5 microns and smaller.
+Particulate matter (PM) is the general term used for a mixture of solid particles and liquid droplets found in the air.
+EPA characterizes PM into two size fractions: PM10 – coarse particulate matter 10 microns and smaller, and PM2.5 – fine particulate matter 2.5 microns and smaller.
 Fine particulate matter (PM2.5) in the atmosphere is composed of a complex mixture of particles: sulfate, nitrate, and ammonium; particle-bound water; elemental carbon; organic carbon representing a variety of organic compounds; and crustal material.

 PM2.5 can accumulate in the respiratory system and is associated with numerous health effects.
-These health effects are linked to premature death, especially related to heart disease, cardiovascular effects, such as heart attacks and strokes; reduced lung development and chronic respiratory diseases, such as asthma.
+These health effects are linked to premature death, especially related to heart disease; cardiovascular effects, such as heart attacks and strokes; reduced lung development; and chronic respiratory diseases such as asthma.
 Sensitive groups that are at greatest risk include the elderly, individuals with cardiopulmonary disease such as asthma, and children.

 History of PM in Lakeview

-Lakeview has had a long history of addressing PM issues in the community.
-Areas in violation of the national ambient air quality standard (NAAQS) for PM2.5 (based on the most recent three years of federal reference monitoring data) are designated as a “nonattainment area” by the EPA.
+Lakeview has a long history of addressing PM issues in the community.
+Areas in violation of an AAQS are designated as a “nonattainment area” by the EPA.
 In 1987, Lakeview was designated nonattainment for PM10.
 By the mid-1990s, Lakeview put together a PM10 attainment plan to bring the area back into compliance and the area met the standard by the late 1990s.
 A maintenance plan was subsequently developed showing how the area would continue to meet the standard.
 These plans were so successful that when EPA revised the PM standard in 1997, the community was able to meet the new PM2.5 standard due in large part to the existing strategies in the plans.

-In 2006, EPA again revised the PM2.5 standard, lowering it from 65 ug/m3 to 35 ug/m3.
-At the time of required designations, Lakeview did not have three full years of data to make a determination.
-Since then, Lakeview has violated the standard but has not been formally designated as nonattainment.
+In 2006, EPA again revised the PM2.5 standard, lowering the 24-hour standard from 65 ug/m3 to 35 ug/m3.
+The 24-hour standard for PM2.5 is met whenever the three year average of the annual 98th percentile of values at monitoring sites is less than or equal to 35 µg/m3.
+While Lakeview has at times violated the standard, the area was not designated nonattainment for the 24-hour PM2.5 NAAQS, because there was no monitoring information available at the time of designations.

 MONITORING

 The Lakeview area has one particulate (PM2.5) monitoring site with the sampler located on the corner of Center and M Street.
 DEQ has monitored at this site since 1991 for PM10 and since 2007 for PM2.5.
-Lakeview currently meets the revised annual PM2.5 standard, but has been close to violating or has violated the daily standard in recent years (Figure 1).
+Lakeview currently meets the revised annual PM2.5 standard, but has been close to violating or has violated the 24-hour standard in recent years (Figure 1).

 Figure 1: 98th percentile concentrations measured at Center and M Street monitor, Lakeview, Oregon.

-The 24 hour standard for PM2.5 is met whenever the three year average of the annual 98th percentile of values at monitoring sites is less than or equal to 35 µg/m3.
-While Lakeview has at times violated the standard, the area was not designated nonattainment for the 24-hour PM2.5 NAAQS, because there was no monitoring information available at the time of designations.

 LAKEVIEW GEOGRAPHIC BOUNDARY

 Lakeview is located in south central Oregon about 96 miles east of Klamath Falls at an elevation of about 4,800 feet.
 The area is typified by semi-arid climate where annual rainfall is 13 inches.
 The town of Lakeview serves as an important commercial center for Lake County.
-Lakeview has a current air quality boundary for PM10, which consists of the Lakeview urban growth boundary (Figure 2).
+The Lakeview urban growth boundary (UGB) is shown in Figure 2.

 Figure 2: Lakeview Urban Growth Boundary